-There are a number of requirements for the Ph.D. degree.
-Two of the requirements, the preliminary focus and the primary focus, are coursework related.
+There are a number of requirements for the Ph.D.
+Computer Science degree at School of Computing.
+Two of the requirements, the prelimi-nary focus and the primary focus, are coursework related.
 Other requirements deal with core competency, advisory committee formation, procedural, and Graduate School requirements.